rust-lang/book/src/ch16-01-threads.md

 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-03/src/main.rs}}
 ```

-<span class="caption">Listing 16-3: Attempting to use a vector created by the
+<span class="caption" id="16-3">Listing 16-3: Attempting to use a vector created by the
 main thread in another thread</span>

 The closure uses `v`, so it will capture `v` and make it part of the closure’s